ThilinaPerera-DataAnalytics/ThilinaPerera-DataAnalytics/README.md

 My career started in the **Food industry, Quality Assurance, Warehousing, and Logistics**, where I spent 9+ years ensuring ISO, HACCP, and FSSC 22000 compliance, **optimizing processes**, and **driving continuous improvement**.<br>

-Now, I’m focused on **Data Science and Analytics**, translating complex datasets into actionable insights using **SQL, Power BI, Excel and Python**.
+Now, I’m focused on **Data Science and Analytics**, translating complex datasets into actionable insights using **SQL, Power BI, Excel and Machine Learning with Python**.

 I’m also building skills in **Deep Learning, NLP, LLMs, building Data Pipelines with Process Automation**, combining my industry knowledge with technical expertise to deliver **Data-driven solutions**.<br>